 The parent chemical has no structural alerts for protein binding.
-Simulated metabolites of the chemical (autoxidation and skin metabolism) have structural alerts for protein binding based on the mechanistic (and endpoint-specific) profiling functionality of the Organisation for Economic Co-operation and Development (OECD) QSAR Application Toolbox (OECD QSAR Toolbox).
+Simulated metabolites of the chemical (autoxidation and skin metabolism) have structural alerts for protein binding based on the mechanistic (and endpoint-specific) profiling functionality of the OECD QSAR Toolbox (Version 4.5) (OECD 2001).
 The chemical alerts are based on the ability of aromatic carbonyl compounds to undergo Schiff base formation and the nucleophilic addition by ketones.
 These alerts indicate that metabolites of the chemical may have the ability to bind to proteins.